AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

     }
 ~~~

 But what about that last guarantee?
-Well on x86_64 we are fine since `pos` is now limited by `buffer_len` which originiated from a `u32` and is therefore never going to overflow an `isize` since x86_64 has a virtual address space of 48 or 52 bits, leaving us quite a bit of extra room.
-There is still the (slight) possibilty of breaking this guarantee on other platforms so we should check it just in case on other platforms.
-To ensure we don't waste on time on the unecessary check on x86_64 we use [conditional compilation](https://doc.rust-lang.org/reference/conditional-compilation.html#target_arch).
+Well on x86_64 we are fine since `pos` is now limited by `buffer_len` which originated from a `u32` and is therefore never going to overflow an `isize` since x86_64 has a virtual address space of 48 or 52 bits, leaving us quite a bit of extra room.
+There is still the (slight) possibility of breaking this guarantee on other platforms so we should check it just in case on other platforms.
+To ensure we don't waste on time on the unnecessary check on x86_64 we use [conditional compilation](https://doc.rust-lang.org/reference/conditional-compilation.html#target_arch).

 ~~~rust
     pub fn set(&mut self, x: usize, y: usize, colour: Colour) {